 The 5 alternatives at a glance

-1. Infina: best for hands-free AI prompting without a subscription
+1. Infina: best for hands-free AI prompting on your own Mac

 Infina is a voice layer for the Mac aimed at people who prompt AI tools all day: Claude Code, Codex, Cursor, ChatGPT.
 By default it transcribes fully on your Mac (NVIDIA's Parakeet model on the Apple Neural Engine).